deaxgelo/Medica-Data-Experiment/README.md

 ## Overview

 This C# Windows Forms application analyzes fake blood test results from patients with Hepatitis and cross-references them with hospital medical records to determine correlations between blood markers and patient outcomes (lived or died).
-The goal is to identify patterns that may help inform future diagnoses or prognosis from 2 external datasets XML and Linq.
+The goal is to identify patterns that may help inform future diagnoses or prognosis from 2 external datasets XML and SQL.

 The program performs statistical analysis (mean and standard deviation) on four key blood test values—**Bilirubin**, **Alk Phosphate**, **SGOT**, and **Albumin**—and separates results based on whether the patient survived or not.